CamiWhite/numberconverter/README.md

 Spring boot let us define different profiles to execute our application, right now the only difference between them its the Logger level.

+To execute the project remember to be at the root of the project.

 You may change the configuration in the `application.yml` file

 ### Development Mode
-A simple way to test the application during development is using: `./gradlew bootRun --console=plain` but I still encourage to execute the production version for testing purposes
+For testing purposes I higly recommed using the production mode, but if you still want a fast way to execute the project just execute:
+- `./gradlew bootRun --console=plain`

 ### Production Mode
 To execute the application in this mode lets execute in steps, the following commands: